 For the Socca Stacks

 - parsley for garnish, optional

 Make the Socca

-Preheat your oven to 450° and oil a 9 x 13-inch baking sheet or dish.
+- Preheat your oven to 450° and line a 9 x 13-inch baking sheet or dish with parchment paper.

 Make the White Bean Puree

-Blend the beans, garlic, sea salt, and stock until smooth in a food processor or blender.
-Pulse in the parsley.
+- Blend the beans, garlic, sea salt, and stock until smooth in a food processor or blender.